 In this article, we discuss the differences between Push and SMS notifications.
-Of particular interest in this review is the fact that SMS is one of the oldest methods of interaction with customers.
+Of particular interest is the fact that SMS is one of the oldest methods of interaction with customers.
 It appeared with the spread of mobile communications.
-At the same time, browser push notifications are only gaining momentum as a technology and have not reached the peak of its popularity yet.
+In contrast, push notifications are only now gaining momentum as a technology and have not yet reached the peak of popularity.

-Let’s talk about the strengths and the weaknesses of each channel as well, as how they help businesses grow.
+Let’s talk about the strengths and the weaknesses of each channel, as well as how they help business grow.

 Definition of Push and SMS

-SMS (Short Message Service) is a text message received to a device via a mobile network.
+SMS (Short Message Service) is a text message sent to a device via a mobile network.

-SMS includes 160 characters.
-It contains a main text, a link, a phone number.
+SMS has a 160-character limit.
+It contains the main text, a link, and a phone number.
 Businesses use this marketing channel to deliver short notifications to its customers.
-This type of messages is available only for devices with a SIM card.
+This type of message is only available for devices that have a SIM card installed.

-Web push notifications are short messages from a website that a user receives through Internet.
+Web push notifications are short messages from a website that a user receives through the Internet.

 Read about the differences between mobile and browser push.

 Web push pops up on mobile and desktop devices.
-Businesses use this notifications for quick connection with its loyal audience.
+Businesses use these notifications as a quick connection with their loyal customers.

-The history of text messages as SMS began about 30 years ago.
+SMS text messages began about 30 years ago.

 - In 1992, the first SMS was sent from a computer to a mobile device;

-- In 1994, Nokia released the first keyboard phone for typing, which supported messaging between two subscribers on the same network.
+- In 1994, Nokia released the first keyboard phone, which supported messaging between two subscribers on the same network.

-- In 2000, in America, it became possible to send SMS between different mobile networks.
-At first, only 35 messages were sent per month.
+- In 2000, in the U.S.A., it became possible to send SMS between different mobile networks.
+Initially, only 35 messages could be sent per month.

-- Still, in 2010, there were more than 6 trillion text messages sent worldwide.
+- In 2010, more than 6 trillion SMS text messages were sent worldwide.

 - Despite the widespread use of instant message apps today, SMS is still in demand around the world.
-This channel has special popularity in the business sphere.
+This channel has particular popularity in the business sphere.

-The history of web push notifications began with the creation of an alert system for mobile applications in 2001.
+Web push notifications began in 2001, with the creation of an alert system for mobile applications.

-- Apple was the first company who implemented technology in their Safari browser.
+- Apple was the first company who implemented the technology in their Safari browser.

 - Since 2015, after Google support, the development is massively used.
-Today, Chrome, Opera, Firefox browsers support web push for both desktop and mobile devices (OS Android).
+Today, Chrome, Opera, and Firefox browsers support web push for both desktop and mobile devices (Android).

-- Now, a large number of websites of all directions install technology to collect a subscriber base and so create a convenient and fast consumer alert system.
-In 2018, push provider Gravitec.net sent more than 7 billions notifications.
+- Now, a large number of websites, of all types, install technology to collect a subscriber base and facilitate a quick, convenient consumer alert system.
+In 2018, push provider Gravitec.net sent more than 7 billion notifications.

 How to Choose Between SMS and Push Notifications

-In order to understand which marketing channel to choose for business needs, it is necessary to examine their pros and cons.
+In order to make a decision as to which marketing channel is right for your business, it is necessary to examine their respective pros and cons.

 4 main benefits

-- The most important channel benefit is almost 100% guarantee of message delivery to the addressee.
-If the subscriber’s phone number is valid and the mobile network is stable, the sms notification will come to the user, even to another country.
+- The most important benefit is a nearly 100% guarantee of delivery to the addressee.
+If the subscriber’s phone number is valid and the mobile network is stable, the SMS notification will get to the user, even in another country.

-- The second important advantage is fast message delivery.
+- The second important advantage is speedy delivery.
 This factor highly depends on the state of the mobile network.
-Nevertheless, in urban areas with good coverage of the operator’s network, SMS arrives at the addressee’s device in a matter of minutes.
+Nevertheless, in urban areas where there is good network coverage, SMS messages arrive in a matter of minutes.

 - The third unique advantage — the audience for SMS includes both smartphone and non-smartphone users.
 Thus, it is potentially even wider than the audience of various instant messengers (WhatsApp, Viber, etc.).
-The fact is that this audience includes both smartphone owners and users of button phones.
-Moreover, there is access to residents of territories with low network bandwidth, and simply to those who prefer button phones to smartphones.
-That is, with the help of SMS you can reach even the consumer who is not actively using the Internet.
+Moreover, there is access to residents of territories with low network bandwidth, and to those who simply prefer non-smartphones.
+In other words, with SMS, you can reach consumers who are not actively using the Internet.

 4 main disadvantages

-- The main drawback of sms marketing campaigns is a relatively low CTR (traversing from messages to the website) of 7%.
-Therefore, business uses SMS mostly for service notifications, banking and travel alerts.
+- The main drawback of SMS marketing campaigns is a relatively low CTR – 7% (traversing from messages to the website).
+Therefore, business uses SMS mostly for service notifications, banking, and travel alerts.

-- SMS messages often come not in time, when a subscriber is busy (driving, in a meeting, etc.).
-So, sms remains unread, or viewed casually.
-Besides, with the development of instant messengers, SMS has almost lost its function as a communication tool, because for the most part, users do not perceive them as a way of interactive contact.
+- SMS messages often come at inconvenient times – when a subscriber is busy (driving, in a meeting, etc.).
+So, these messages remain unread, or only casually viewed.
+Besides, with the development of instant messengers, SMS has almost lost its function as a communication tool, because for the most part, users do not perceive them as a means of interactive contact.

-- Another downside is the difficulty of collecting customer base.
-In order to collect the phone numbers of users for distribution, a hard work needs to be done.
-Often, the consumers is reluctant to share their contact information.
+- Another downside is the difficulty of collecting a customer base.
+In order to collect the phone numbers of users for distribution, a lot of tedious work needs to be done.
+Often, customers are reluctant to share their contact information.
 Only in cases where there is a high level of trust, such as with a name brand company, will a customer give out their personal data.
 And, in order to do it, the company usually needs to offer something in return, such as promotions, privileged status or preferential discounts.

-- Often text messages become intrusive and reduce user loyalty to the brand.
-In order to unsubscribe from receiving SMS, they need to write to the company’s support service or send a stop code.
+- SMS messages often become intrusive and can lead to reduced user loyalty.
+Trying to unsubscribe from receiving SMS messages is relatively cumbersome – they need to write to Customer Service, or send a stop code.

-After the click, the user’s info is added into the subscriber database, and the website owner can send him notifications through the personal account of the service.
-The user doesn’t need to leave personal data.
+If a visitor clicks “Allow”, they are added to the subscriber database, and the website owner can send them notifications.
+The subscriber doesn’t need to divulge any personal data.

-- The technology allows you to unsubscribe from the notifications in the browser settings.
-It turns out an exclusively voluntary and unobtrusive interaction.
+- The technology allows subscribers to unsubscribe from notifications right from their browser.
+It is completely voluntary and unobtrusive.

-- Another important tool for working with clients correctly is segmentation of the subscriber base.
-In the Gravitec.net service, you can divide users into groups by device type, geography, interests.
-This is how targeted push campaign works.
+- Another important tool for working with clients effectively is through the segmentation of your subscriber base.
+The Gravitec.net service allows you to segment subscribers by device type, geography, and/or interests.
+This is how targeted push campaigns work.

-- Even at the planning stage of the campaign, you can predict the effectiveness of the channel by using a calculator.
-Here, on the current data of the website, it’s possible to obtain indicative data on the increase in attendance and profits after the technology launch.
+- Even at the planning stage of a campaign, you can predict its effectiveness by using a calculator.
+Here, using current data from your website, you can get an indication of the increase in traffic and even profits after you launch your push campaign.

-- Push notifications are available both for mobile users (smartphones, tablets), and for desktop audiences (PCs, laptops).
-Besides, the cost of push notifications is much cheaper than SMS.
+- Push notifications can be sent to both mobile devices (smartphones, tablets) and desktop computers (PCs, laptops).
+Furthermore, the cost of sending push notifications is much less expensive than SMS.

 - The delivery of notifications depends on the user’s status on the Internet (online/offline).
-On the desktop, the subscriber does not receive the message until he opens the browser with an active Internet connection.
-On the mobile device, web push comes even when the browser is closed, when the smartphone screen is unlocked (Android OS).
+On a desktop, a subscriber will only receive the message when he opens his browser and is connected to the Internet.
+For a mobile device, a web push comes when the smartphone screen (Android) is unlocked, regardless of whether or not the browser is open.

-- Like SMS, push notifications contain a limited amount of text that can be sent.
+- Like SMS, push notifications have limitations regarding the amount of text that can be sent.
 Read more about push notification character limits.
-Therefore, a message should be capacious, sharp and intriguing.
-However, in addition to the text, the notification uses image, button and link.
+Therefore, a message should be succinct, sharp and intriguing.
+However, in addition to text, a notification can include an image, buttons and a link.